Managed Software Center

-Managed Software Center is a tool used to install application and software updates on iMacs and MacBooks in the building that anyone can use.
-By using Managed Software Center, updates can be run on a regular basis throughout the school year, without needing a technician present.
+Managed Software Center is a tool used at Glenbard to install application and software updates on Apple computers.
+By using Managed Software Center, staff may install updates on a regular basis throughout the school year, without needing a technician present.
 The available updates are tested and approved by the technicians and do not require any administrator password.

 Managed Software Center is configured to search for new available updates in the background.
 When new updates are found, the application will open automatically.

 When the Managed Software Center window appears you can click the “Update all” button, or you wait until later in the day to update.
 Some updates require a restart to complete, which is indicated in the top bar, and next to the update that requires the restart.
 It is recommended to wait until the end of the day before updating if a restart is required.

 Managed Software Center can also be launched manually if you close the window or want to check to see if there are new updates.
-To launch the application manually, search for “Managed” in spotlight, or check and see if the icon is in the Dock at the bottom of the screen:
+To launch the application manually, search for “Managed” in spotlight, or check if the icon is in the Dock at the bottom of the screen:

 If using Search, double-click on Managed Software Center, or single-click if launching from the Dock.

 When you open Managed Software Center, you screen will look similar to this: